deepakjadon1902/Weather_Dashboard/README.md

 Copy
 Edit
 npm run dev
-Go to 👉 http://localhost:5173 to see Weather Wiz in action!
+Go to 👉 http://localhost:5173 to see Weather_Dashboard in action!

 Usage Guide 📖
 🌍 Search for Weather